arsal7477/CS_351_AI_Lab_2022115/lab_1_BST_game_exercise.md

 </div>

 <!--  code -->
-Below is the Python code for the AI guessing game:
+Below is the Python code for the AI guessing game using BST Algorithm:

 ```python
 def guessgame():